-Bank of Maharashtra has been offering this scheme since 1984 and has kept abreast with the amendments in the scheme, incorporating the new guidelines as per the Public Provident Fund (Amendment) Scheme of 2011.
+Bank of Maharashtra has been offering this scheme since 1984 and has kept abreast with the amendments in the scheme, incorporating the new guidelines as per the PPF (Amendment) Scheme of 2011.

 How to open a Bank of Maharashtra PPF Account?

-The Public Provident Fund is an exclusive savings account conceptualised by the National Savings Institute under the Ministry of Finance in 1968.
+The PPF is an exclusive savings account conceptualised by the National Savings Institute under the Ministry of Finance in 1968.
 It is designed to act as a savings fund which also offers a tax saving solution to the citizens of India.
 Bank of Maharashtra has been instrumental in the Indian banking scene, having established itself as a major player even before independence.
-The Public Provident Fund Scheme allows ordinary citizens of India to make contributions to the fund and offers them a rebate on income tax under Section 80C of the Income Tax Act as an incentive.
+The PPF Scheme allows ordinary citizens of India to make contributions to the fund and offers them a rebate on income tax under Section 80C of the Income Tax Act as an incentive.

 All Indian citizens are eligible to open a PPF account, regardless of their domicile or place of work.
 The account can be opened in their own name or on behalf of a minor by the parents of the minor.
 The revised PPF scheme does not allow NRIs to open a PPF Account in the country.

 Documents required to open Bank of Maharashtra PPF Account